 A scan of your passport is not required for an online visa application.

 8. Do I need a photo?
 If so, what size photo do I need?

-Photos are required upon arrival in Vietnam’s airports, so please remember to bring at least two standard photos of passport size (4cm x 6cm).
-NOTE: if you do not have time to prepare these photos before your departure, you can have them taken at a Vietnam airport for $2 USD or less per photo.
+Please note that if you do not have time to prepare these photos before your departure, you can have them taken at a Vietnam airport for $2 USD or less per photo.

 9. What if my passport has expired?

-To apply for a visa to Vietnam, your passport must be valid for at least six months following your application.
+To apply for a visa to visit Vietnam, your passport must be valid for at least six months following your application.
 Therefore, if your passport is about to expire, please renew it before applying for a visa to Vietnam in order to avoid unwanted issues at the airport.